Foxton murder accused flashes gang sign in court

 A man charged with murder after a fatal shooting in Foxton flashed a gang sign to supporters as he appeared in court today.

 Timothy Macdonald, 46, appeared in the Palmerston North District Court this morning and has been remanded in custody.

 He is charged with the murder of Joeroa Rangitawhi Te Rupe, 47.

-Macdonald made what appeared to be a gang gesture to supporters in the public gallery, with one man calling back "love you neph" as the accused was led back to the cells.
+Macdonald made what appeared to be a gang gesture to supporters in the public gallery, with one man calling out "love you neph" as the accused was led back to the cells.

 Macdonald is charged with murder after a shooting in Foxton on Monday.
 The incident led to a police manhunt and the arrest was made yesterday.
 The shooting victim died in hospital yesterday.